 For many years the Giant Schnauzer was called the Münchener, and it was widely known as a great cattle and driving dog.
 Von Stephanitz places its origin as Swabia, in the south of Bavaria, and it was found in a state of perfection in the region between Munich and Augsburg.

 Giants in the U.S.

 Not until just before World War I did the Giant Schnauzer begin to come to nationwide attention in Germany as a suitable subject to receive police training at the schools in Berlin and other principal cities.
-He proved such an intelligent pupil that police work has been his main occupation since that time.
+They proved such an intelligent pupil that police work has been their main occupation since that time.

 About 80 years after Giant Schnauzers became part of German society, they began showing up in the United States.
 There, though, technological progress rendered at least one of the Giant’s traditional jobs obsolete.
 “By the time they wound up in the U.S., railroads negated their usefulness as drovers,” Fox explains.
 Of course, railroads were also becoming a fact of life in Germany and the rest of Europe, which meant that Giants everywhere had to change careers.

 Europeans found them ideal police and military dogs.
-Even today, says Catherine Brown’s pamphlet “What You Should Know About the Giant Schnauzer,” a Giant in Europe must obtain a Schutzhund I certificate before he can qualify for conformation classes and titles.
+Even today, says Catherine Brown’s pamphlet “What You Should Know About the Giant Schnauzer,” a Giant in Europe must obtain a Schutzhund I certificate before they can qualify for Conformation classes and titles.

 Belgian breeds.
 “The German Shepherds and Belgian breeds have fur, whereas the Giants have hair that must be